UrsaDK/git-gpg/CONTRIBUTING.md

   - `bin/docker` - a custom replacement for `docker-compose`.
 This script is used to build and run the project via docker.
 For more information see `bin/docker --help`.

   - `dockerfs` - represents root file system of the docker container.
 All files placed into this directory will be copied to the container preserving their mode and path.

-> ️📖 **NOTE**
->
-> Docker swarm is the primary method of deployment for this project.
-Thus, a concerted efforts is made to avoid adding a dependency on `docker-compose`.